EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 ## Case study: vocabulary size

 In this chapter so far, we've worked with a vocabulary of 20,000 words or tokens.
 This is a _hyperparameter_ of the model, and could be tuned, as we show in detail in Section \@ref(keras-hyperparameter).
-Instead of tuning in this chapter, let's try a smaller value, corresponding to faster preprocessing and model fitting but a less powerful model, and explore whether and how much it affects model performance.
+Instead of tuning in this chapter, let's try a smaller value, corresponding to faster \index{preprocessing}preprocessing and model fitting but a less powerful model, and explore whether and how much it affects model performance.

 ```r